 We intend to have our breeding pairs OFA certified for hips and elbows and will begin breeding when our vet has given his approval.

-Our Livestock Guardian Dogs (LGD'S) are raised with our Nigerian Dwarf goats, chickens and pet dogs.
-They are friendly and never aggressive towards us and we trust that our children are safe in their presence.
+Our Livestock Guardian Dogs (LGD'S) are raised with our goats, chickens and pet dogs.
+They are never aggressive towards us and we trust that our children are safe in their presence.
 However, you should exercise caution when allowing strangers near an LGD.
 Their job is to protect their territory and their stock, so they may or may not be welcoming to strangers- especially if you are not present to let them know it is okay.
 For more information on these breeds or livestock guardian dogs in general, please send us a message on Facebook.
 And be sure to like our page to stay on top of the latest happenings around the farm.